jakebellacera/dotfiles/README.md

 # jakebellacera's dotfiles

 These are my dotfiles.
 Feel free to use anything you'd like!
-Just be forwarned, I spend a majority of my development time in the terminal, so my dotfiles are heavily focused around my specific workflow.
+Just be warned, I spend a majority of my development time in the terminal, so my dotfiles are heavily focused around my specific workflow.